 Linking to Policy and Decision Making

-In addition to providing sound science support to Canadian Environmental Protection Act 1999(CEPA 1999), Environment Canada's air quality research contributes to a number of key policies and programs:
+In addition to providing sound science support to Canadian Environmental Protection Act 1999(CEPA 1999), Environment and Climate Change Canada's air quality research contributes to a number of key policies and programs:

 The research and monitoring programs support Canada's Clean Air Regulatory Agenda by providing scientific and technical knowledge, data, information and expertise on air pollutants and by supporting the development, implementation and reporting on air quality regulations.